-We have commenced works to deliver a revitalised Box Hill Central – turning your favourite local shopping centre into a fresh and modern destination for lovers of mouth-watering dining, fresh food and speciality ingredients.
+We are excited to announce that we have commenced works at Box Hill Central, revitalising your favourite local shopping centre and transforming it into a fresh and modern destination for lovers of mouth-watering dining, fresh food and specialty ingredients.

-The revitalisation of the centre brings to life the first stages of our vision to create a high-quality retail destination supported by a world-class mixed-use precinct, transforming the heart of Box Hill.
+The revitalisation of the centre brings to life the first stages of our vision to create a high-quality and integrated world-class mixed-use precinct, transforming the heart of Box Hill.

-Designed to meet the changing needs and tastes of the community, Box Hill Central’s south shopping precinct will welcome a renovation covering more than 10,500-square metres of ground floor retail and car park lobby areas.
+Designed to meet the changing needs and tastes of the community, Box Hill Central’s south shopping precinct will be a key part of the precinct, with the current works covering more than 10,500-square metres of ground floor retail and car park lobby areas.

 Box Hill Central Centre Manager, Natalie Kyall, said the redevelopment will significantly improve access and flow to the centre and transform Box Hill Central into a retail destination of the future.